 - replacement licence £25.00

 Applicants are strongly advised to seek their own independent legal advice before making application for a licence.

 The Scrap Metal Dealer's Act 2013 replaces the Scrap Metal Dealers' Act 1964 and part 1 of the the Vehicles (Crime) Act 2001 (motor salvage operators).

 In addition to a licence under the 2013 Act, the following may be required:

 - a waste management licence or a hazardous waste licence from the Environment Agency

 - registration of the business with the Health and Safety Executive

 - planning permission for the use of any premises in connection with the business

-Please see the other useful web sites links for further information on each of these and other information about the Scrap Metal Dealers Act 2013.
+Please see the links below for further information on each of these and other information about the Scrap Metal Dealers Act 2013.

-The register of scrap metal dealers and motor salvage operators in Southampton is available through the Online Licensing Register link above; and extract from the register appears below.
+The register of existing scrap metal dealers and motor salvage operators in Southampton is available through the Online Licensing Register link above; an extract from the register appears below.
 The register of scrap metal dealer's licence under the 2013 Act will be kept by the Environment Agency - link below.